 Norwegian has a lot of dialectal variation, and one way this is particulary apparent is in the many variants that exist for the pronoun "I".
-As we will see this word has 13 variants in Norwegian.
+This word has 13 variants in Norwegian: æ, æg, æi, æig, eig, eg, e, i, ei, jæi, jæ, je, and jei.

 And yes, you'll hear (most) of these variants when you travel around Norway!